You got to love LeadPages and Drip Combo.

-Thanks to the rise of a sheer number of tools available in the market, confusion and paralysis of choice is what you are often hit with first even before you begin to depend on a marketing stack.
+Thanks to the rise of a sheer number of tools available in the market, confusion, and paralysis of choice is what you are often hit with first even before you begin to depend on a marketing stack.

-What should email marketing solution you choose?
+What should be the email marketing solution you choose?
 Which landing page builder will you come to depend on?
 How will you integrate all those apps that you’ll finally choose (if you do) so that they work together?

 It’s so confusing that most businesses give up together.
 A few others will end up picking up one or many tools and then just go with the flow.
 None of those approaches are good for your business.

 With the combined resource base of both Drip and Leadpages, you have instant access to information (backed by years of expertise) that you can use to help start with your sales funnels, landing pages, ads, and email marketing automation sequences in the right way.